dojo/widget-core/README.md

 ##### Overview

 Widgets are themed using `css-modules` and the `themeable` mixin.
+Each widget must implement a .css file that contains all the css classes that will be used to style it.
+The baseTheme is the css API for the Widget: baseTheme css classes can be overridden by external themes.
+Further customisation of specific Custom Widget classes can be achieved by passing overrideClasses into the widget.
-Each widget must implement a `baseTheme` which controls the classNames which can be applied to it.
+The `themeable` mixin provides any themes passed into the widget via this.theme.which controls the classNames which can be applied to it.
 These classNames can be replaced by themeClasses and can be supplemented with overrideClasses.
 Theme classes are acquired by calling `instance.theme.<themeClass>`.

 ##### Authoring a baseTheme

 A base theme is authored using `css-modules` and `cssnext`.
-The baseTheme `css` file should be located in a `styles` folder adjacent to the `typescript` code.
+The baseTheme `css` file should be located in a `styles` folder within the Widget's package directory.
 The `typed-css-modules` [cli](https://github.com/Quramy/typed-css-modules#cli) should be used in `watch` mode in order to generate typings for typescript usage.

 ```